MethanePowered/MethaneKit/Apps/Tutorials/01-HelloTriangle/README.md

 | -------------------- | ------------- |
 | ![Hello Triangle on Windows](Screenshots/HelloTriangleWinDirectX12.jpg) | ![Hello Triangle on MacOS](Screenshots/HelloTriangleMacMetal.jpg) |

-This tutorial demonstrates colored triangle rendering application implemented in just 120 lines of code using Methane Kit - see [HelloTriangleAppSimple.cpp](HelloTriangleAppSimple.cpp).
+This tutorial application demonstrates colored triangle rendering implemented in just 120 lines of code using Methane Kit - see [HelloTriangleAppSimple.cpp](HelloTriangleAppSimple.cpp).

+Application class `HelloTriangleApp` is derived from the base template class `Graphics::App<HelloTriangleFrame>` which implements some routine aspect of the graphics application:
+- Render context initialization available with `GraphicsApp::GetRenderContext()` method
+- Per-frame resources management from `Graphics::AppFrame` class: frame buffer `sp_screen_texture` and screen render pass `sp_screen_pass`.
+It includes initialization, frame resizing and releasing on context reset.

+Application frame class `HelloTriangleFrame` is derived from base class `Graphics::AppFrame` and extends it with render command list `sp_render_cmd_list` and command list set `sp_execute_cmd_list_set` submitted for rendering to frame buffer `index`.
+Application is initialized with default settings using `AppSettings` structure.
+Destroying of application along with its resources is delayed until all rendering is completed on GPU.

 ```cpp
 #include <Methane/Kit.h>